Board of Directors

 Susan Wolfe, Vision for Tomorrow

-Susan Wolfe has served on the leadership team of The Vision for Tomorrow Foundation (VFT) since 2015 and was recently named its President.
+Susan Wolfe has served on the leadership team of The Vision for Tomorrow Foundation (VFT) since 2015 and was named its President in 2021.
 Susan is committed to navigating and promoting research to better understand and more effectively treat ocular complications common in aniridia to help improve outcomes for people with low vision.
 She found the family support from VFT instrumental when her son was diagnosed with aniridia in 2011 and is thankful to be able to serve others now in a similar manner through her position on the board of VFT and work with ANA.
 Susan lives with her family in Illinois.

 Chairperson, Scientific Committee